amichalu/react-terminal/README.md

-#### Example of React Higher Order Components
+### An example of React Higher Order Components

-##### Motivation
+#### The motivation

-The aim was to make React component which could listen to external events and print events to the browser pretending terminal.
+The aim was to make React component which could listen to external events, receive & render data and knew nothing about the source of the data.

-After a few events are sent component stops listening events.
+From the other side I wanted to have pure data source object which knows nothing about visual rendering.

 :smile: Live demo: https://rhoc.amovile.com

-##### Install
+#### Install

 npm install gulp-cli -g
 (if don't have yet)